AHDR: Multiple views on the past, brighter prospects for the future

 29th & 30th March 2014, Home for Cooperation

 The conference discussed examples, ideas and practices on how education and educational projects could help societies dealing with conflict, move beyond the vicious circle of violence (of all types).
-Hosting scholars from different sociopolitical settings, such as Israel/ Palestine, Northern Ireland, the Balkans, South Africa, India/ Pakistan, Eastern Europe, the Caucasus, Middle East and, of course, Cyprus, this conference provided an invaluable opportunity to Cypriot academics and educators.
+Hosting scholars from different sociopolitical settings, such as Israel/ Palestine, Northern Ireland, the Balkans, South Africa, India/ Pakistan, Eastern Europe, the Caucasus, Middle East and, of course, Cyprus, this conference provided an invaluable opportunity to Cypriot academics and educators

 - Lands of no return: population exchange and forced displacement in the 20thCentury.
 An open lecture by Prof. Zetter & Screening of 'Twice a Stranger'